emberian/rust-bench/README.md

 data.

 As these scripts were only ever used by me, you may need to frob some paths here and there in the source.
+It's pretty much abandoned at this point since I ran out of time and resources to keep this running in the background on my desktop.
+I could pick it back up again, though.

 # `auto-bench.py`